Cam Core

 Script Canvas

-Reacting to camera position updates during blends:
+Reacting to camera position updates:

 Extending the Cam Core